 The client type designation is based on the authorization server's definition of secure authentication and its acceptable exposure levels of client credentials.

-The authorization server SHOULD NOT make assumptions about the client type, nor accept the type information provided by the client developer without first establishing trust.
+The authorization server SHOULD NOT make assumptions about the client type.

-A client application consisting of multiple components, each with its own client type (e.g. a distributed client with both a confidential server-based component and a public browser-based component), MUST register each component separately as a different client to ensure proper handling by the authorization server.
-The authorization server MAY provider tools to manage such complex clients through a single administration interface.
+A client may be implemented as a distributed set of components, each with a different client type and security context (e.g. a distributed client with both a confidential server-based component and a public browser-based component).
+If the authorization server does not provide support for such clients, or does not provide guidance with regard to their registration, the client SHOULD register each component as a separate client.